stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 no appearance at runtime, we annotate it with a zero quantity.

-For instance, instead of passing an implicit argument to `readMaybe` explicitly, it would be convenient be able to pass it explicitly, to save us the additional clutter of using curly braces.
+For instance, instead of passing an implicit argument to `readMaybe` explicitly, it would be convenient be have it as an (erased) explicit argument in the first place to spare us from having to use curly braces.
 In Idris, this is straight forward:

 ```idris